markvnr/student-data-processing/README.md

 ## Release v1.0
 the final release tries to investigate the effect of different container type on the performance of splittng the data.</br>
-also, it compares two different strategies and investigates the effect of different algorithms on the performance of this process.
+also, it compares two different strategies and investigates the effect of different algorithms on the performance of this process. surprisingly, the first approach with the list is better in terms of performance. the first approach is to create two additional lists failed and passed.</br>
+scan the main list one by one and according to the reqiurements add the student to the approriate list.